TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 4/Genesis 4.25.md

 ---

-And Adam knew his wife again; and she bare a son, and called his name Seth: For, [said she], God hath appointed me another seed instead of Abel; for Cain slew him.
+Adam knew his wife again.
+She gave birth to a son, and named him Seth, "for God has appointed me another child instead of Abel, for Cain killed him."